-Stability of income
+Stability of income:

 - Length of time on the job.
-The bigger the loan (e.g mortgage) the more important employment length becomes to lenders - If you have changed positions but are still in the same field of work, ensure the creditor is aware of this - Highlight if you are in an occupation that is in high demand - If on contract, ensure you have a history of past contracts and any proof that your contracts will continue - A letter from you employer, outlining how long you have been with the company may be required - If self- employed ensure you have the financial records of the company for a minimum of 2 years - If you are a student or new in a job, let the creditor know if you are working in the field which you were trained - If you have not been on the job for long, provide an explanation as to why-perhaps you moved with a spouse/partner, took a new position for higher pay, changed jobs to improve or better utilize your skills
+The bigger the loan (e.g. mortgage), the more important employment length becomes to lenders. - If you have changed positions but are still in the same field of work, ensure the creditor is aware of this - Highlight if you are in an occupation that is in high demand - If on contract, ensure you have a history of past contracts and any proof that your contracts will continue - A letter from your employer, outlining how long you have been with the company may be required - If self-employed, ensure you have the financial records of the company for a minimum of two years - If you are a student or new in a job, let the creditor know if you are working in the field which you were trained - If you have not been on the job for long, provide an explanation as to why-perhaps you moved with a spouse/partner, took a new position for higher pay, changed jobs to improve or better utilize your skills, etc.

-Level of Income
+Level of income:

-- The level of income coming into the household is of significant importance to creditors - It demonstrates your ability to repay the debt in question - This can be proven with pay stubs, notice of assessment, bank records, letters from an employer, financial statements and contracts - Some creditors will look at your level of income to your existing expenses using mathematical ratios: Gross Debt Service Ratio & Total Debt Service Ratio - These ratios tell creditors if you have too much debt and may not be able to afford additional debt or if the new debt you are applying for is unrealistic given your income levels - If the application is in joint names they will base the ratio on both applicant's income divided by
+- The level of income coming into the household is of significant importance to creditors, as it demonstrates your eligibility and ability to repay the credit obligation - This can be proven with pay stubs, notice of assessment, bank records, letters from an employer, financial statements and contracts - Some creditors will compare your level of income to your existing expenses using mathematical ratios: Gross Debt Service Ratio and Total Debt Service Ratio - These ratios tell creditors if you have too much debt and may not be able to afford additional credit or if the new credit you are applying for is unrealistic given your income levels - If the application is in joint names, they will base the ratio on both applicants' incomes

-Gross Debt Service Ratio (should be below 35%)
+Gross Debt Service Ratio

+(should be below 35%)

-Rent/Mortgage + Housing Costs (taxes, heating, lot rental, 1⁄2 condo fees)
+Rent/Mortgage and Housing Costs (taxes, heating, lot rental, half condo fees, etc.)